lukw34/react-express-webpack-mongoose-template/README.md

 In this rojeect I am using:
 - React (16.4)
 - mongodb
-- react
+- express.js
 - webpack
 - unit tests (mocha, chai)

 In this project I applied CI/CD with Travis.
-Development process based on GitFlow [link gitflow].
+Development process based on [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
 Every pull request should pass all jobs defined in travis.yml.
 Application is released and deployed to two environments created wit heroku:
 - [rewt-staging](https://rewt-staging.herokuapp.com/) (Merge to develop)
 - [rewt-production](https://rewt-production.herokuapp.com/) (Merge to master)